 More Drywall Installation Tips (Part Two)

-Continuing with this article on installing new drywall: tips and tricks for beginners, part two (part one is here) outlines a few techniques on marking the studs on the drywall sheets, cutting holes for outlets and switches, floating, etc. and even a link to a technique I wish I’d used when installing my drywall!
+Continuing with this article on tips and tricks to install drywall, part two (part one is here) outlines a few techniques on marking the studs on the drywall sheets, cutting holes for outlets and switches, floating, etc. and even a link to a technique I wish I’d used when installing my drywall!

 Marking Studs on Drywall Panels